aStudyingTurtle/redicat/README.md

 - **Enhanced Chunk Monitoring (New):** Each chunk logs position count, high-depth site count, and total weight, providing visibility into workload characteristics and helping diagnose memory-intensive regions.
 - **Reader pooling:** Each worker thread checks out an `IndexedReader` from a pool, avoiding reopen/seek penalties when iterating across genomic tiles.
 - **Triplet batching:** Sparse matrices are assembled from thread-local batches of `(row, col, value)` triplets, eliminating cross-thread contention, and the final merge operates fully in parallel without an intermediate channel stage.
-- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 5) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
+- **Adaptive chunking:** Dual CLI knobs (`--chunksize` for the depth-weighted standard loci budget and `--chunk-size-max-depth` for hotspot batch caps, now defaulting to 2) govern the parallel granularity for `bam2mtx` (and the batch size for AnnData writes), while the refactored `ParGranges` scheduler flattens tiles into a single Rayon queue so `bulk` honors `--chunksize` without serial bottlenecks.
+Normal chunk weights now match the manifest’s `DEPTH + REF_SKIP + FAIL` metric for tighter alignment with bulk heuristics.
 - **Chunk-level fetch & depth guards:** `bam2mtx` batches contiguous sites per contig, records observed depth, and—in `--two-pass` mode—relies on a first-pass `bulk` run capped at `--max-depth 8000` plus in-run pileup guards to prune oversaturated loci before dense pileups reach the matrix stage.
 - **Progress-aware logging:** Chunk processors emit periodic `%` complete + ETA updates plus detailed per-chunk statistics so multi-hour conversions remain easy to follow from the console.